w3c/wot/liaisons/opcf/collaboration-options.md

 OPCF Members setup an OPC UA Binding document as OPC UA Companion.
 W3C WoT experts can be involved for getting feedback.

 Pro
 * conformance testing organized by OPC UA according to their needs.
 * follows the new de-coupling binding approache of the new WoT charter

+Cons
+* Binding is not under control of the WoT WG and will require coordination to ensure it follows a consistent template, document structure, is consistent with the TD specification, etc.